|NEW! Achieving Your Dreams

 • Let Go And Let God

 Trying to sell your products and services can be challenging.
 Here are some tips to help you gain new clients.
 First, always analyze your prospects needs.
 If you ask the right questions, the prospect will tell you what they need and how to sell them.
 Secondly, you must establish value and help the prospect feel that you have a product or service that will make their life easier.
 You can mention product features, but always know, people buy based on emotion.
 A feature is: "it's light-weight and available in three different colors."
-Features are nouns or adjectives: light-weight, beautiful and blue.
-No one ever buys a noun or adjective, people buy verbs.
-The benefit is "you'll feel better, excited and proud to display your new product to your friends and neighbors."
-You see, benefits are verbs, so sell verbs: "You'll be proud, relieved, happy, or excited."
-Now that's what they really want.
+Features are typically nouns and adjectives.
+People don't buy nouns and adjectives...they buy verbs.
+Benefits are "you'll feel better, be excited and be proud to display your new product to your friends and neighbors."
+You see, benefits are verbs, so sell verbs: "You'll be proud, feel relieved, be happy, or be excited."
+Now that's what people really want.

 • Integrity and Character